idvorkin/techdiary/notes/ios-nomad.md

 Even though it's graphical it can be automated because it exposes iOS APIs via URL that other tools (like VIM) can execute.
 Super cool.

+Example callbacks I use are:

+Pull All Repos:

+    working-copy://x-callback-url/pull?key=secret&repo=%2A

-A close cousin to git is Git Hawk this tool allows you to monitor your GitHub messages.
+A cousin to Working Copy is Git Hawk this tool allows you to monitor your GitHub messages.

 #### Run Vim - iVIM